Upcoming Webinars — Past Webinars

 Whether you are presenting a poster at Fall Meeting, the Fall Virtual Poster Showcase, or another meeting, our guest presenter Ashley Smith, from the American Journal Experts, will provide you with the tips you need to create effective figures for your presentation.
 Join us on 12 October for this informative webinar.

 Thursday, 5 October 2017 2pm–3pm ET

 Want to learn how to successfully and efficiently get from the manuscript writing process to a published article in a peer-reviewed journal?
 Attend this webinar given by Journal of Advances in Modeling Earth Systems (JAMES) Editor in chief Robert Pincus for advice.

 Thursday, 28 September 2017 2pm–3pm ET

 Learning how to write effective reviews not only helps you as a peer reviewer.
 It can also help you understand how to improve your own manuscript and respond to reviewer comments.
 Join GeoHealth Editor in Chief Gabriel M. Fillippelli as he discusses what it takes to be a reviewer.

 The latest updates on community efforts to address issues of harassment and workplace climate issues.
 This webinar will be presented by Billy Williams, Vice President of Scientific Programs at the American Geophysical Union.

 Tami Forman, Path Forward

-Special guest Tami Forman of Path Forward will talk about the challenges of re-entering the work force.
-Though she will be paying special attention to those looking to get back on their career path, the advice will ring true for new beginners as well.
+Special guest Tami Forman, Executive Director of Path Forward, will talk about the challenges of re-entering the work force.
+Though she will be paying special attention to those looking to get back on their career path, her advice will ring true for new beginners as well.